AccSrd/multimodal-Parkinson-data-processing/README.md

 ## Datasets

+` Please use the data processing code provided in this repository instead of the original version in the database! `

 ### Filtered Data

 [Li, Hantao (2021), “Multimodal Dataset of Freezing of Gait in Parkinson's Disease”, Mendeley Data, V3, doi: 10.17632/r8gmbtv7w2.3](https://data.mendeley.com/datasets/r8gmbtv7w2/3)